 ..
 Loading ..

 Silo-thinking isn’t the way to approach tomorrow’s mobility.
-This is the founding principle of Futura-Mobility, the think tank bringing together the views and expertise of various industry stakeholders in the mobility sector.
+This is the founding principle of Futura-Mobility, the think tank bringing together the views and expertise of various stakeholders from the mobility sector.
 Our objectives?
-To reflect as a group on the challenges and solutions to envisage mobility for 2050 that is both people centric and climate combatible.
-The nine convictions and questions that have emerged from this forward-looking exercise seek to stimulate public debate and develop projects to ensure mobility meets the challenges of the 21st century.
+To reflect as a group on the challenges and solutions for envisaging a future mobility that is both people centric and respects planetary limits.
+The eleven convictions and questions that have emerged from this forward-looking exercise seek to stimulate public debate and develop projects to ensure mobility meets the challenges of the 21st century.

 OUR APPROACH